-The FLUM incorporates all land within the municipal limits, and land that is currently within the City's statutory (one-mile) ETJ.
+The Future Land Use Map incorporates all land within the municipal limits, and land that is currently within the City's statutory (one-mile) ETJ.

-In the 2016 Future Land Use Plan and Map, different geographic areas of the city were classified as Character Areas based on their recommended future development patterns.
-However, since the B3 Code includes specific Character Districts, the updated plan

-Character Areas have been renamed as land use categories to eliminate confusion.
+In the 2016 Future Land Use Plan and Map, different geographic areas of the City were classified as Character Areas based on their recommended future development patterns.
+However, since the B3 Code includes specific Character Districts, the 2016 Comprehensive Plan Character Areas have been renamed as land use categories to eliminate confusion.

-These updated land use categories provide clearer guidance for evaluating development proposals.
+The updated land use categories provide clearer guidance for evaluating development proposals.
 Their descriptions and representative imagery help inform decisions regarding land use compatibility, character, and appropriateness.

 The goal is to ensure that new development aligns with existing and surrounding uses while maintaining a cohesive built environment in terms of design, site layout, and scale.
-Each Land Use Category corresponds to the descriptions provided in Figure 5.6, Future Land Use Categories on page 5-9.
+The Land Use Category includes the descriptions identified in Figure 5.4, Future Land Use Categories.